Mature Masculine

 • True ruthlessness: Taking needed action despite the pain it causes.

-Test: Do you feel regret and weight, or satisfaction and superiority?
+Test: Do we feel regret and weight, or satisfaction and superiority?

 Coldness Disguised as Objectivity